 5. Consider booking another seat

 Most people are aware that babies under two can fly as a lap baby for free.
 This is great as it saves money, sometimes hundreds or even thousands of dollars.
-But only you can decide if you want to travel that way, or if you would prefer to buy baby a seat and take a car seat.
+But only you can decide if you want to travel that way, or if you would prefer to buy baby a seat and take a car seat (read about travel with car seats here).
 We have done both in the past.
 The FAA does recommend that all babies are secured in a car seat for their own safety – you can check out what else they have to say about flying with a baby here.
 If you decide to purchase a seat for your baby, there are a few things to keep in mind.
 Tickets for children are often cheaper than tickets for adults; if you don’t see this as an option when booking online, look for an advanced search or call the airline directly to inquire.
 You will also need an FAA-approved car seat.
 The majority of car seats are approved for taking on board a plane; look for a sticker on the side that will tell you if your car seat is suitable.
-Take a look at this post on Trips with Tykes for everything you need to know about flying with a car seat.
+Read through this post on the best portable car seat for travel.

 6. Research your airport